gaslightt/gaslightt/README.md

 .   .   .   .
-I go with the name key / toilet :3
+I go by the name key / toilet :3
-                                                   - Feel free to c+h!
-W2i if you want to _. . .
+                                                   - Feel free to C+H !
+W2i if you want to _ . . .

 - I tend to not stay in one style, so if it's similar to yours .. don't be afraid to say your concerns !